chaos-mesh/rfcs/text/2021-08-11-implement-physical-machine-chaos.md

     load:  10
 ```

-#### Advantage
+#### Advantage of proposal 2

-* Experiments for the physical machine are relatively independent, and the implementation of it has no effect on other chaos.
+* Experiments for the physical machine are relatively independent, and the
+implementation of it has no effect on other chaos.
 * Low development cost.

-#### Disadvantage
+#### Disadvantage of proposal 2

-We need to define a lot of chaos subtypes in the `PhysicalMachineChaos` , it's a bit complicated to define it.
+We need to define a lot of chaos subtypes in the `PhysicalMachineChaos` , it's a
+bit complicated to define it.

 ### Summary

-I prefer to develop through the second option, keep the physical machine experiment separate, so it is more flexible.
+I prefer to develop through the second option, keep the physical machine
+experiment separate, so it is more flexible.